jnozzi/cocoadev.com/markdown/ErrorCallingSuperAlloc.md

 That gremlin character got in there somewhere during posting, but it's not in the original code.
 I tried re-typing the whole thing and still got the error.

-As for why I'm calling [super alloc], look at the code snippets for General/ClassClusters - that should clear that up. :-)
+As for why I'm calling [super alloc], look at the code snippets for ClassClusters - that should clear that up. :-)

--- General/JensBaumeister
+-- JensBaumeister